Explore the Chester River

 Eastern Shore Style with Echo Hill Outdoor School

-Explore the Chester River aboard the historic skipjack Elsworth and the buy-bout Annie D, two of Echo Hill Outdoor School’s (EHOS) Chesapeake Bay workboats.
+Explore the Chester River aboard the historic Skipjack Elsworth and the Buyboat Annie D, two of Echo Hill Outdoor School’s (EHOS) Chesapeake Bay workboats.
 Experience the thrill of sailing a National Treasure.
 Skipjacks are the last remaining sailing workboats in North America!
-Spend time on the Chester River; swimming, crabbing, and piloting these two grand vessels with Captain Andy McCown, a Chestertown native and Washington College Alumni.
+Spend time on the Chester River swimming, crabbing, and piloting these two grand vessels with Captain Andy McCown and Captain Annie Richards, both Chestertown natives and Washington College alums.